rindangchi/Uber-Data-Engineerinf/README.md

 ![Uber Data Model (4)](https://github.com/rindangchi/Uber-Data-Engineering/assets/10241058/48867305-6fd4-4624-8e33-5625bd869fd1)

-### 2. Convert the flat data model into the real data model using python
+### 2. Create python code to convert the data model into real fact table and dimension table
 The next step is to convert the flat data model that we have created in lucid.app into the real fact and dimension table.
 In this step we will use python programming in jupyter.
 In this step we will do cleaning & transformation, which in this step we will first cleaning the data and next we will transform the data into fact table and dimensional table that we have designed before in the data model.

 #### 2.1.
 Data cleaning Process